Tariq-Mehmood-Malik/Kubernetes/core.md

 ```

 ### Other major commands
-These 3 commands are very usefull in resource creation and management.
+These 3 commands are very usefull in resource creation (through `YAML`) and management.

 1. **`kubectl api-resources`**: